aridoza/foundational-java/Concurrency/concurrency2.md

 So we see the portfolio has produced three different values, depending on the sequence of how they were called.

-Now, search for the five lines marked `uncomment` and uncomment those line, which inserts the `ReadWriteLock` logic, and try again.
+Now search for the five lines marked `uncomment` and uncomment those lines, which inserts the `ReadWriteLock` logic, and try again.

 ```text
 {2291700.0=0}
 ```

-Doing that, we see there is a single value, as we had hoped.
+Doing that, we see there is a single value (as we had hoped).

 #### ConcurrentHashMap

-You will notice that we used a new Map implementation, _ConcurrentHashMap_.
+You will notice that we used a new map implementation, _ConcurrentHashMap_.
 This is very similar to a standard _HashMap_, except that it is designed to handle concurrency.

 The main difference is that a standard HashMap prevents threads from iterating and writing at the same time by throwing a ConcurrentModificationException.
-This is called _fail-fast_ and ensures that the data in the Map is the same throughout the iteration.
-In contrast, a ConcurrentHashMap assumes you will take care of any required locking externally, and so will not fail-fast when iterating and writing.
+This is called _fail-fast_ and ensures that the data in the map is the same throughout the iteration.
+By contrast, a ConcurrentHashMap assumes you will take care of any required locking externally, and so will not fail-fast when iterating and writing.

-Generally, if you have multiple threads iterating and writing to a Map, you want to use a ConcurrentHashMap instead of a HashMap.
+Generally, if you have multiple threads iterating and writing to a map, you want to use a ConcurrentHashMap instead of a HashMap.

 -----